mlexchange/mlex/README.md

 ## How to use?
 1. Install [Docker](https://docs.docker.com/engine/install/) on your machine.
-2. Inside the `mlex/docker-compose` folder, create a an environment file named `.env`.
+2. Inside the `mlex/docker-compose` folder, create an environment file named `.env`.

 	```
 	MONGO_DB_USERNAME=your_username
 	MONGO_DB_PASSWORD=your_password
 	```
-3. Go back to the `mlex` folder and run `./install.sh` to intall the software.
+3. Go back to the `mlex` folder and run `./install.sh` in the terminal to intall the software.

 	**Note:** if you had previously used a different username/password and there was a (legacy) database folder inside the mlex folder, please delete the database folder before the installation.
 It would cause MongoDB authentication issues.